yelingyi/arduino-test-programes/README.en.md

 #### Instructions

-1. The source code of the programes is located in the folder "Examples"
+1. The source code of the programes is located in the folder "example"
 2. The libraries used in the programes are located in the folder "lib"